riscv/docs-dev-guide/README.md

 - add paths
 - add tdtk

-ALERT: Ensure that you are using Ruby 2.5.9 for all gems that you install for the Asciidoctor toolchain.
+ALERT: Ensure that you are using the same Ruby version for all gems that you install for the Asciidoctor toolchain.

 ## MacOS--install Asciidoctor